 So now you’re faced with a question: What to feed a stray cat without cat food?

-How to Deal With Stray Cats
+How to Handle Stray Cats

-When dealing with a stray cat, you’re going to make sure that it truly is a stray and not just a cat that is wandering around, but spoken for.
+When dealing with a stray cat, you’re going to make sure that it truly is a stray and not just a cat that is wandering around but spoken for.
 Look for tell-tale signs like collars and tags.
 Strays tend to have more scars and bruises.
 Another indicator is that they are almost never spayed/neutered.